Ozame/agi-industry/README.md

 # AGI - Industry 4.0
 Material for the article on AGI and Industry 4.0 for ISM-21.
 Authors -  Samu Kumpulainen & Vagan Terziyan, 2021

+Data in this repository was collected by Samu Kumpulainen.

 ## Contents